Frequently Asked Questions

 What will happen in an initial session?

 We will sit down and have a talk about what brought you to counselling and what you want.
 I will explain how I work and what I can offer.
 We will discuss if you want to work with me, confidentiality, dates and times for our sessions, how your information is stored and any concerns/questions you may have.
+We will also look at setting some goals for what you want to achieve in counselling.

 Where will we meet?